Anti-Inflammatory Diet Plan →

 Close up image of chipotle mayonnaise in a bowl with a spoon.

-How to Make Chipotle Mayo Two Ways!
+How to Make Chipotle Mayo!

 For easy meal prep, I’ve tested this Chipotle Mayo recipe both by using a hand-mixed method as well as using a food processor or blender.
 The good news?
 Both methods are super easy and fairly quick to make!
 Luckily, the instructions stay pretty much the same whichever method you choose.